plating, anodizing, & finishing Q&As since 1989

 A. Dear Michael,

-Since you are doing a Ph.D in the area, you should make every effort to locate a copy of "Modern Electroplating" [link is to info about book at Amazon].
+Since you are doing a Ph.D in the area, you should make every effort to locate a copy of "Modern Electroplating" [affil. link to book on Amazon].
 The 22-page chapter by E. B. Saubestre on "Stripping of Electrodeposits" explains everything with remarkable clarity, and includes 59 references.
 Best of luck.

 A. The best solution for removing the nickel is: 1.2% Hydrogen peroxide + 15% Nitric acidNina [last name deleted for privacy by Editor]